Feature structure

 We will use the Users feature as an example to showcase the process of setting up a feature folder in AT project.

-Inspecting the of the application, we can conclude it consists of three page objects:
+Inspecting the User section of the application, we can conclude it consists of three page objects:

 Create New User modal window